Datarunt/Vendor_Delivery_Risk/README.md

 ## Model Performance

 Results from saved evaluation runs in `Data/Performance/`.
-Runs use different data and code versions, so re-run `performance_check.py` after any change.
+Runs use different data and code versions, and these predate the Historical Commits change (days late is now calculated from dates), so re-run `performance_check.py` after any change.

 | Run file | Records | Classes | Accuracy | HIGH precision | HIGH recall | Share of rows actually HIGH |
 |---|---|---|---|---|---|---|